graphql/graphql-spec/spec/Section 3 -- Type System.md

 is constructed with the following rules:

-* If no value is provided for a defined input object field and that field definition provides a default value, the default value should be used.
+* If no value is provided for a defined input object field and that field definition provides a default value, the result of coercing the default value according to the coercion rules of the input field type should be used.
   If no default value is provided and the input object field's type is non-null, an error should be thrown.
 Otherwise, if the field is not required, then no entry is added to the coerced unordered map.

 * If the value {null} was provided for an input object field, and the field's type is not a non-null type, an entry in the coerced unordered map is given